How to Get the Best Deals on Black Friday, Cyber Monday and Beyond

 - Waking up at 4 a.m. definitely isn't for everyone.
 Plus, some stores now open on Thanksgiving, meaning shopping may cut into family time.

 - The main con is obviously the cold, crowds, and chaos.
 But just because Black Friday traditionally means in-store shopping, doesn't mean that many retailers won't offer sales online.
 Last year, online sales hit 19.62 billion over the five-day period from Thanksgiving through Cyber Monday.
 So if you don't want to wake up in the middle of the night to battle crowds and wait in long lines, check with your favorite stores to see if you can do it all from the comfort of your home.

-Though more people shopped in-store and online on Black Friday 2017, Cyber Monday continues to beat Black Friday’s online sales.
+Though more people shopped in-store and online on Black Friday 2018, the Monday after Black Friday continues to beat Black Friday’s online sales.
 Last year, 81 million consumers shopped on Cyber Monday, bringing in $6.59 billion for retailers.
-2017 marked a year-over-year increase of nearly 17 percent and set an all-time record of the most ever spent on the digital holiday.
+2018 marked a year-over-year increase and set an all-time record of the most ever spent on the digital holiday.

-Here's how to shop smart on Cyber Monday, according to the pros:
+Here's how to shop deals on Cyber Monday, according to the pros: